ryankgarcia/ryankgarcia/README.md

 I’m a graduate of the LearningFuze Web Development Program, where I learned how to build user-friendly full stack applications.
 Before transitioning into tech, I studied Business Administration and spent a few years in different business roles which have all added to my diverse understanding of business management and operations.

 Over the years, I realized that technology has always been my strong suit and I wanted to pursue a career where I could grow and contribute at a high level.
-Throughout my life I had always been drawn to tech and knew I was going to end up taking this path as I enjoy solving problems and learning new things each day.
+Throughout my life I have always been drawn to tech and knew I was going to end up taking this path as I enjoy solving problems and learning new things each day.

 ## 📚 Tech Stack
 <!-- Top Row -->